mazenS1/tcp/downloads/README.md

 1. Start the server on one machine
 2. Start the client on another machine, providing the server's IP address and port
 3. On the client, enter the name of the file you want to request
-4. The file will be transferred with error checking and automatic retransmission
+4. The file will be transferrfd with error checking and automatic retransmission
 5. Retrieved files will be saved with a 'received\_' prefix
 6. Type 'quit' to exit the application